 Dog zoomies are also known as Frenetic Random Activity Periods, or FRAPS, which is almost as cool a name as dog zoomies.

 “FRAPs are a totally normal release of pent up energy,” says Dr. Rachel Barrack of New York City’s Animal Acupuncture.
-An episode of this dog behavior is typically described as a wild run that seemingly comes out of nowhere and lasts for a few minutes at most.
+An episode of this canine behavior is typically described as a wild run that seemingly comes out of nowhere and lasts for a few minutes at most.
+Some dogs mix in a few play bows—crouching on their front legs with their rear extended—between sprints.

 A dog having zoomies is like a wind-up toy that was wound to the max, says Dr. Jill Sackman, DVM, DACVB, owner of Animal Behavior Consultants of Michigan, who points out the importance of looking at what was going on beforehand.
 “Wild energy with running can have a lot of different instigators,” she says. ”I think most people would see it as a playful and positive energy, but evaluate it situationally.”